Melissa “Mish” Zimdars

-When she’s not researching and teaching, Dr. Zimdars spends time working on OpenSources.co, a project that navigates fake and otherwise misleading “news” websites.
+When she’s not researching and teaching, Dr. Zimdars uses her textual and discourse analysis skills to work on OpenSources.co, a project that navigates fake and otherwise misleading “news” websites.

 Dr. Zimdars also has a radio show on Merrimack College’s station, WMCK, and spends a lot of time going to shows in the Boston area, listening to records, and eating fried foods that she should probably avoid.